belgianmobileid/doc/_OIDC/confirmation.md

           <tr>
             <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/issuance_locality" req="OPTIONAL" %}</td><td>Returns the locality that issued the ID document used to create the itsme® account.<br><br>If requested, a value MAY NOT be returned for this claim.</td>
           </tr>
-          <td>{% include parameter.html name="sub" req="OPTIONAL" %}</td><td>Allows the user to bypass the itsme® identification page if he is already logged into your application, by using the user's unique identifier key as value (aka. the user's <code>sub</code> value returned in the ID Token response)</td>
+          <td>{% include parameter.html name="sub" req="OPTIONAL" %}</td><td>Allows the user to bypass the itsme® identification page if already logged into your application, by using the user's unique identifier key as value (aka. the user's <code>sub</code> value returned in the ID Token response).
+To claim it, please, use key:value syntax, i.e. "sub":{"essential":true,"value":"free_text"} </td>
           </tr>
         </table>
       </td>